 Benchmarking is an increasingly popular approach in efforts to enable farmers to increase their incomes and levels of productivity (e.g. Camp 1989, Wilson et al. 2005, Fleming et al. 2006, Jack 2009, Vitale et al. 2019) or to reduce their ecological footprint (e.g. Halberg et al. 2005, de Snoo 2006, de Olde et al. 2016, Mu et al. 2017, Lynch et al. 2018).
-Currently, farms are usually categorised and compared using typologies, ‘farm types’, that require a minimum level of a particular type of farming (an ‘enterprise’ such as dairy, or combinations of similar enterprises such as cereal crops).
+Currently, farms are usually categorised and compared using typologies, ‘farm types’, that are defined on the basis of having a minimum level of a particular type of farming activity (an ‘enterprise’ such as dairy, or combinations of similar enterprises such as cereal crops).

+In the UK, the Farm Business Survey (FBS) has nine ‘robust’ farm types, where type is determined by an enterprise or combination of enterprises that exceed a threshold of two thirds of total farm output.
+Outputs are standardised to reflect a ‘normal farm in average conditions’ (Defra 2018).
+For example, Dairy Farms are ‘holdings on which dairy cows account for more than two thirds of their total Standard Output (SO)’; A ‘General Cropping’ or ‘Mixed Farm’ is effectively a farm that does not fit into any of the other FBS categories, as no single or defined combination of enterprises meets the two thirds threshold (Defra ibid).

-For example, in the European FADN/RICA classification (European Commission 2013), ‘Specialist COP’ (cereals-oilseeds-pulses, also called ‘Cereals Farms’ in Britain) are farms that have above a minimum level of cereals, oilseeds and protein crops as measured by ‘Standard Output’ i.e. the financial share of the different enterprises on the farm.
-However, the remaining outputs may be very different: two Cereals Farms may meet the threshold to be labelled ‘Cereals’, but have different enterprises as their remaining output.
+For example, Cereal Farms are ‘holdings on which cereals and combinable crops […] account for more than two thirds of the total SO’.
+However, the remaining ‘non-cereals’ outputs may be very different on different farms: two farms may meet the threshold to be labelled ‘Cereals Farms’, but have different enterprises as their remaining output.
 The result is that each farm type contains significant quantities of ‘atypical’ enterprises.
-This is a problem when benchmarking as comparisons are normally made using averages (typically the mean) – atypical enterprises will appear as relatively small amounts (e.g. land area) that are not representative of either the overall sample or the small number of farms that have these atypical enterprises.
+This is a problem when benchmarking as comparisons are normally made using whole farm averages (typically the mean) – atypical enterprises will appear as relatively small amounts (e.g. land area) that are not representative of either the overall sample or the small number of farms that have these atypical enterprises.
 For example, there were 30 cattle and 69 sheep on the 2017 mean ‘General Cropping’ farm in England: this will be atypical for most farms of this type, as they will have no livestock, whereas a few may have substantial numbers of animals.
+On this basis, averages across all farms of a particular type may not directly comparable to any individual farms within that category.
+The same problem arises in making comparisons of average net margins for individual enterprises where the level of fixed costs on each farm will depend on the combination of enterprises undertaken on the farm as a whole.

 The General Cropping farm classification approximates to what is termed a ‘mixed farm’ i.e. a farm type with a relatively large number of enterprises.
 However, there is also a tendency to assume that a farm is mixed where there are small numbers within a particular enterprise (to take an extreme example, a farm with cereal crops and a single sheep is not a ‘mixed’ farm).

-Many farmers may not even know the type under which their farm falls, or are close to the cut-off point between thresholds for farm types and thus fall within two possible farm type categories.
+Many farmers may not even know the type under which their farm falls, or are be close to the cut-off point between thresholds for farm types and thus fall within two possible farm type categories.